Adaptive AI Systems

 The Architecture I Keep Building

 What I’ve found is that effective AI systems require different approaches to handling feedback and adaptation.
-Here are the three patterns I keep seeing:
+Here are the three patterns I keep seeing, and how they relate to what I now understand about context engineering:

 Traditional AI Chain-of-Thought